edmundhung/workaholic-site-template/content/plugins.md

 }
 ```

-The first hook provided is `transform`.
+The first pipeline you can setup is `transform`.
 This is the first customisation you can apply on each entry right after the core finish parsing the source directory.
-It could be used for parsing specific file formats into JSON and inferring additional data.
+It could be used for parsing specific file formats into JSON and deriving additional data.

-The second hook provided is `derive`.
+The second pipeline you can implement is `index`.
 It will be called only after the `transform` phase is completed.
 It is mainly used for indexing.
-Be aware that this hook should return new entries only.
-You are also required to provide a `namespace` in the Build object when using this hook.
+Be aware that this function should return new entries only.
+You are also required to provide a `namespace` in the Build object when using this pipeline.
 This namespace will be used to prefix the key of each entry returned.

 > It feels strange here, I know.
 The idea was trying to limit the namespace a plugin can be applied to and avoid polluting other namespaces.
 This is one of the key reasons why I wanna redesign the plugin

-Both hooks support async process and are applied in the same order of the plugins defined in the configuration.
+Both pipelines supports asynchronous processing and are applied following the order of the plugins that are defined in the configuration.

 ### setupQuery